 Lie flat on your stomach with a pillow.
 This can be done on your bed.
 The pillow should lie just below the top of your hip bones to your thighs.
 This stretches out your back muscles so that you will eventually be able to do the push up.
 As you improve – you can use a bigger cushion, working your back out until you can do the exercise below.

 If you are able, to the exercise below – has to be done twice a day.
 Even if only for a few minutes.
+Try doing 10 sloppy pushups twice a day and if you can, add the daily program qigong twice a day as well.
+When you are better, can do less often.

 Here is another very helpful Pain site: